captn3m0/codechef/_problems/medium/LUCKG.md

 For each test case, if there’s no solution output single line *“No Solution”* (without quotes), otherwise output **n** lines with cards for each player. **ith** line should contain **m** numbers in increasing order – numbers on **ith** player’s cards.

-Extra spaces at the end of the line are not allowed./>
+Extra spaces at the end of the line are not allowed.

 ### Constraints